MRes/PhD Scholarship - Optimising computerised decision support to transform medication safety and reduce prescriber burden

-This scholarship is available to eligible candidates to undertake a:
+This scholarship is available to eligible candidates to undertake either:

 - Direct entry into a 3 year PhD program.

-Applicants will need to complete a HDR Candidature and Scholarship Application Form and arrange for two academic referee reports to be submitted to the Higher Degree Research Office.
-The application form and further information can be found on the Application page.
+New applicants to Macquarie University will need to complete the Online HDR Candidature and Scholarship Application via the Online Application System and arrange for two academic referee reports to be submitted to the Higher Degree Research Office.
+Further information can be found on the How to Apply page.

-To be eligible for a scholarship, applicants are expected to have a record of excellent academic performance and preferably, additional relevant research experience and/or peer-reviewed research activity, awards and/or prizes in line with the University’s scholarship rating guidelines.
+To be eligible for a scholarship, applicants are expected to have a record of excellent academic performance and preferably, additional relevant research experience and/or peer-reviewed research activity in line with the University’s scholarship rating guidelines.
 Refer to the Rating Scholarship Applicants section for more information about these guidelines.